 "A cash-strapped ne'er-do-well robs a bank and finds that her high school crush is working the register."

 Suddenly, that's a whole different movie.
-It's no longer Clive Owen planning the perfect heist by uncovering a Nazi (pretty grim) - now it's something more like Ali Wong making an ass out of herself as she executes the most imperfect heist and trying to look good while doing it (pretty fun).
+It's no longer Clive Owen planning the perfect heist by threatening unspoken blackmail (pretty grim).
+Now it's something more like Ali Wong making an ass out of herself as she executes the most imperfect heist and trying to look good while doing it (pretty fun).

 LET THE TV PILOT BRAINSTORM HAPPEN